-Relationships and sexual health in pregnancy
+Relationships and sexual health

 It’s normal to have queries about your sexual health during and after pregnancy.
 Some people may experience strains in relationships with those around them.

 Your Healthy Family Team is able to offer information, advice and signposting on any sexual health concerns.
 For example, at the new birth contact (10-14 days after birth) your health visitor may discuss and give you advice on contraception.